lunush/rails-freecodecamp-tutorial/README.md

 # Friends App
 This is a full stack application made with Ruby on Rails 6.
-It is made with a tutorial made available by FreeCodeCamp with some minor differences: https://youtube.com/watch?v=fmyvWz5TUWg
+It is made with a tutorial made available by FreeCodeCamp with some minor differences.

 ## Screenshots
 ![Preview 1](images/preview1.png)